 All of the following distilleries are accessible by public transport (bus or train) from Edinburgh, and the journey is roughly 90 minutes (each way).
 While there are other distilleries accessible by public transport (Glengoyne and Auchentoshan for instance – see The Best Distillery Tours Near Glasgow) the time to reach them by public transport is over 2 hours each way.

-Click on the pin for each distillery below to open its Google Maps profile – from google maps you can utilise the public transport directions feature from your exact location.
+Click on the map below to open in Google Maps – from google maps you can utilise the public transport directions feature from your exact location.
 Alternately you can import the whole map into Google My Maps (for information on how to do that, click here).

 If it all seems too hard, Rabbie’s Tours offer a number of organised group tours to various distilleries in Scotland.